verygoodsecurity/vgs-collect-show-flutter-demo/README.md

 Find `MainActivity.kt` in `android` package and replace `VAULT_ID` constant with your <a href="https://www.verygoodsecurity.com/docs/terminology/nomenclature#vault" target="_blank">vault id</a>.

+Find `DemoAppConfig.swift` in `iOS` package and replace `vaultId` constant with your <a href="https://www.verygoodsecurity.com/docs/terminology/nomenclature#vault" target="_blank">vault id</a>.

 #### Step 4

-Run the application (<a href="https://flutter.dev/docs/get-started/test-drive?tab=androidstudio" target="_blank">Run app Flutter docs</a>).
+Run the Android application (<a href="https://flutter.dev/docs/get-started/test-drive?tab=androidstudio" target="_blank">Run app Flutter docs</a>).

+Run the iOS application on Simulator (<a href="https://flutter.dev/docs/get-started/install/macos#set-up-the-ios-simulator" target="_blank">Run app Flutter docs</a>).

 Submit and reveal the form then go to the Logs tab on a Dashboard find a request and secure a payload.
 Instruction for this step you can find <a href="https://www.verygoodsecurity.com/docs/getting-started/quick-integration#securing-inbound-connection" target="_blank">here</a>.

-> **_WARNING:_**  This Demo App includes Android-Flutter examples only.
-Examples how to use iOS SDK in Flutter will be available soon.